adriandeleon/BasicSwingApp/README.md

 Once that is done, when you exit the app, the agent will have created a `config` folder on the `target` folder.

-For native compiling, you will need a C development setup for your platform, for Linux that means GCC and friends, and an on Mac you can also use GCC or XCode.
+For native compiling, you will need a C development setup for your platform, for Linux that means GCC and friends, and an on macOS you can also use GCC or XCode.

 On Windows you will need to install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).